Newsletters & Reports

 Parish Confirmations

-The bishop has given a date for confirmations for candidates from the Ribble Valley churches (Clitheroe, Whalley and Stonyhurst).
-Confirmations will be on Tuesday 23rd September at 7pm at St Mary’s, Langho.
+Confirmations for candidates from the Ribble Valley churches (Clitheroe, Whalley and Stonyhurst) will be on Tuesday 23rd September at 7pm at St Mary’s, Langho.

 Archived Church newsletters (PDF format)